Biden faces calls to secure release of US man in Afghanistan

 “American citizen Mark Frerichs has spent a year in captivity.
 We will not stop working until we secure his safe return home,” said State Department spokesman Ned Price.

-Frerichs remains in Afghanistan despite a year of steady diplomatic negotiations, including peace talks in November with then-Secretary of State Pompeo and Taliban and Afghan negotiators.
+Frerichs remains in Afghanistan despite a year of steady diplomatic negotiations, including peace talks in November with then-Secretary of State Mike Pompeo and Taliban and Afghan negotiators.
 The U.S. and Taliban signed a peace deal last February, but much to the family’s frustration, Frerichs’ return was not made a predicate for the agreement even though he had been abducted weeks earlier.

 “I don’t want any troops to start packing up and heading out until Mark gets home safely, because I don’t think we really have a leg to stand on once they’re all out of there,” Cakora said.
 “You don’t leave Americans behind, and I just really want to make sure that he’s home safe.”